jennifer-ryan/iris-data-set-project/README.md

 * Data visualisation - graphs
 * Pattern recognition - species could be predicted based on data measurements
 * Machine learning such as neural networks - predictive nature of the data

+# Averages
+Simply observing the averages of each measurement by species seems to demonstrate significant differences between the species.
+For instance, setosa has the smallest sepal length, petal length and petal width measurements and yet the largest sepal widths.
+None of the species individual averages are close to the overall average for all species.